Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 * Request data: `{username: STR, password: STR}`
 * Response data: `{key: STR}`

-Number of login attempts is restricted to five per minute.
+After a certain number of failed login attempts during a short period of time the login is blocked.
 The authentication token is used by including the header "Authorization" with the value "Token " concatenated with the key.

 For example: `Authorization: Token 70373def6f3766ab1782700cba4404`